elisha2kyakpo1/group-capstone-project/README.md

 The JavaScript capstone project is about building our own web application based on an external API.
 The webapp have 2 user interfaces:

 - A home page showing a list of items that you can "like."
-- A popup window with more data about an item that you can use to comment on it.
+- A popup window with more data about an item that you can use to comment on.
 - In this project we pratice giving code reviews to our teammates.
-- We built an API that provides data about movies and then build the webpack app around it.
-- We use Jest to test the counters of comments and likes.
+- We use Jest to test the counters of comments and all items.

 ### Project requirements
 - You should build these interfaces: